trimstray/nginx-admins-handbook/doc/RULES.md

   > It is recommended to disable any modules which are not required as this will minimise the risk of any potential attacks by limiting the operations allowed by the web server.

+  > Disable unneeded modules in order to reduce the memory utilized and improve performance.
+Modules that are not needed just make loading times longer.

   > The best way to unload unused modules is use the `configure` option during installation.
 If you have static linking a shared module you should re-compile NGINX.

   Use only high quality modules and remember about that:

   > _Unfortunately, many third‑party modules use blocking calls, and users (and sometimes even the developers of the modules) aren’t aware of the drawbacks.
 Blocking operations can ruin NGINX performance and must be avoided at all costs._